sundayj/npm-script-selector/README.md

 ## Features

 - Can be used as entry to other scripts.
-- Accepts path to a `package.json` as an input.
+- Accepts path to a `package.json` as an input, or automatically finds the nearest one if not provided.
+- Automatically searches for the nearest `package.json` file when no path is specified (walks up directory tree).
 - Lists scripts contained within that `package.json`.
 - Allows interactive selection of script.
 - Prints output from selected script.